codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

-# eCommerce-Online-Inventory-Sequelizeg
+# eCommerce-Online-Inventory-Sequelizegg
 pledaggggggg
 ## Descriptiong

 ### Problem:
 eCommerce sites need a reliable and efficient way to manage their back end.
-This includes setting up an Express.js API and connecting it to a MySQL database using Sequelize, a powerful ORM tool.
+This includes setting up an Express.js API and connecting it to a MySQL database using Sequelgize, a powerful ORM tool.

 ### Solution:
 To solve this problem, I have built the back end for an e-commerce site by configuring a working Express.js API to use Sequelize to interact with a MySQL